raymondberg/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 ## 1.2.
 Reference documents

-Reading these links before attending project night, would help you a lot by providing the background needed to work through the exercieses.
+Reading these links before attending project night, would help you a lot by providing the background needed to work through the exercises.

 - [What is a Web server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server)
 - [Flask Quick Start](http://flask.pocoo.org/docs/1.0/quickstart/)